IPM news and updates

-Subscribe to this page to receive information related to integrated pest management, the regulation of pesticides, and when new information is posted on the Pesticides & Pest Management website.
+Subscribe to this page to receive information related to integrated pest management, the regulation of pesticides, and when new information is posted on the Pesticides and pest management website.

 The IPM e-Link subscription service is moving to a new platform within the B.C.
 Government as of March 31, 2020.

-The new system notifies subscribers by email when information is posted to the IPM News & Updates page about developments in pest management in the province, and about other pest management resources and references available on the Internet.
+The new system notifies subscribers by email when information is posted to the IPM news and updates page about developments in pest management in the province, and about other pest management resources and references available on the Internet.

 To receive news and updates from the IPM Program, you will need to subscribe to this page using the instructions below: